CMOM/Dr Seuss: Sneetches Wall

 Chief Creative Officer

 Linda Gottfried has been developing interactive software for over two decades years.
 In 2003 she founded Color, Light & Shadow, Inc. (CL&S).
 While designing software for CL&S, Gottfried was continually reminded that loyal consumers can be a company’s strongest advocates.
 She also recognized the value of companies embracing their consumers’ love affair with creating online multimedia.
 She understood that brands need to expand their communication and tracking capabilities to go beyond the written word, since multimedia provides a fuller dimensional conversation between consumer and company.
 End result, Gottfried built GraffitiWall, a multi-platform multimedia communication and feedback platform.
-She also trademarked, and copyrighted GraffitiWall.
+She also trademarked, and copyrighted GraffitiWall®.

 Gottfried’s credits include innovated products, new-media, and interactive marketing software produced for Aventis Pasteur, Macmillan Publishers, Smithsonian, JetBlue, Dr. Seuss, Pharmacia, Time Warner, Philips NV, Scholastic, Konica, and AOL.
 Gottfried designed software to launch Apple’s first color Mac, and content to launch “HyperCard,” a precursor to Internet hyperlinks.
 She helped develop FreeRide Media’s “The Magic Bus,” an online game that rewarded visitor participation and was ranked #2 by The New York Times in 2001 for most time spent and pages visited on any web site.
 Gottfried has earned numerous awards for publishing and entertainment programs, including the New York International Film Festival for a 3D computer-animated marketing vehicle for Konica, top prize for the category of Public Environments from the New York International Festivals for three museum walk-in interactive spaces, as well as the Japanese International Music Festival for a computer animation based on an ancient Egyptian folktale, which was also highlighted on CBS Nightly News.
 In 2002, her interactive exhibit, which invited children to virtually step into the shoes of painter, Elizabeth Murray to create Murray-esque masterpieces, at the Children’s Museum of Manhattan (CMOM) was among The New York Times’ best exhibits of the year.